 Want to protect your Spanish home against risks such as damage and burglary?
-We explain home insurance in Spain and how you can get cover.
+We explain home insurance in Spain and how you can get coverage.

 Spain is a popular destination for expats, with over 12% of its population foreign-born and many people attracted by the warm climate and good quality of living.
 However, to avoid your dream life in the sun turning sour, you’ll need to think about protecting against risks such as fire damage or break-ins.

-Unlike some other types of insurance in Spain, home cover isn’t a legal requirement when it comes to either building or contents.
+Unlike some other types of insurance in Spain, home coverage isn’t a legal requirement when it comes to either building or contents.
 However, many residents take out a policy to cover their worldly goods for peace of mind.
-This guide explains what you need to know when it comes to choosing good home insurance cover, with sections on:
+This guide explains what you need to know when it comes to choosing good home insurance coverage, with sections on:

 - Spanish home insurance companies